 Announcing – Happy People Have Lower Expectations!

-Happy People, I think I’ve finally figured it out, they have lower expectations!
+Happy People, I think I’ve finally figured it out, have lower expectations!

 Perhaps you’re like me, always striving to do more and do it better.
 But that leaves me unhappy most of the time because I do not meet the expectations that I have set out to exceed.
 Does it work that way for you too?

-I suppose it would be easy for me to be more happy by just striving for less and lowering my expectations.
+I suppose it would be easy for me to be happier by just striving for less and lowering my expectations.

 But is that really what it takes to be one of the happy people?